codingMustache/codingMustache/README.md

 ## Joke of the Day

-I adopted my dog from a blacksmith.
-As soon as we got home he made a bolt for the door.
+Why did the miner get fired from his job?
+He took it for granite...

 ## Daily Trivia

-How many bytes are in a single Kibibyte?
+What is the main CPU is the Sega Mega Drive / Sega Genesis?
- 1. 1024
+ 1. Motorola 68000
- 2. 1000
+ 2. Intel 8088
- 3. 2400
+ 3. Yamaha YM2612
- 4. 1240
+ 4. Zilog Z80

 <details>
   <summary>Answer</summary>
-  1024
+  Motorola 68000
 </details>